jsadlowska/pandas_GC/README.md

 ## Overview:

-This project is part of my master's thesis, where I aimed to identify volatile organic compounds (VOCs) produced by male and female Neoscona adianta using gas chromatography-mass spectrometry (GC-MS).
+This project is part of my master's thesis, where I aimed to identify volatile organic compounds (VOCs) produced by male and female Neoscona adianta spiders using gas chromatography-mass spectrometry (GC-MS).
 The data was analyzed using Python with the Pandas library to process, clean, and analyze the GC-MS results.
 The goal of the project is to compare the chemical profiles between male and female spiders to understand differences in VOC production.

-## Project Structure:

 ### The project consists of the Jupyter Notebooks.
 Open and run the notebooks in the following order for the best experience: